Explanation

 You can see this formula applied in the worksheet below.
 Notice the results are the same, except for the result in E12:

 EDATE is smart about end-of-month dates.
 The original date in cell B12 is 29-Feb-2024.
 Because 2024 is a leap year, there are 29 days in February.
-When we add 1 year, EDATE knows that the resulting date should land on February 28, 2025, which is the last day in February of that year.
+When we add 1 year, EDATE knows that the resulting date should land on February 28, 2025, and it automatically adjusts the result.

 Summary

-There are two basic ways in Excel to add years to a date with a formula: (1) the DATE function combined with YEAR, MONTH, and DAY functions, or (2) the EDATE function.
-The first method breaks down the date into its components, adjusts the year, and then reassembles the date.
+We looked at two methods to add years to a date with a formula: (1) the DATE function combined with YEAR, MONTH, and DAY functions, or (2) the EDATE function.
+The first method splits the date into its components, adjusts the year, and then reassembles the date.
 The second method, using the EDATE function, shifts the date by a specified number of months.
-Both methods work fine, but the second method is simpler.
+Both methods work well.
+Both can handle dates far into the future, as well as negative year adjustments.
+However, I recommend the EDATE approach in most cases because it has some nice advantages: